 Under the terms of the FASSFAA, the Investment Manager also agreed to provide certain fund administration, company secretarial and accounting services to the Company.
-As disclosed in last year's annual report, the Manager and Board agreed that a new Company Secretary would be sought and that the Board would contract directly with the new Company Secretary.
+As disclosed previously, the Manager and Board agreed that a new Company Secretary would be sought and that the Board would contract directly with the new Company Secretary.
 The Board appointed Law Debenture as Company Secretary of the Company with effect from 1 February 2022.